yucelz/q-store/scripts/README.md

 - Debugging PyPI upload issues

 **Security Notes:**
+- **Interactive mode uses `read -s`** for secure password input (not echoed to terminal)
+- Credentials are only stored in environment variables for the current session
-- Never commit `.pypirc` to git
+- Never commit `.pypirc` to git (add to `.gitignore`)
 - Use PyPI API tokens, not passwords
-- Scope tokens to specific projects
+- Scope tokens to specific projects when creating them
 - Rotate tokens regularly
+- Tokens are transmitted securely over HTTPS to PyPI

 ---